BrandonKTC/ML_basis/Supervised/Classification/KNN/README.md

 * Elbow method:
 train a model with multiple K values on the same set of training points, then test them on the same test set and mark down the error rate for each K value

-* Cross validate a grid searchof multiple K values and choose K that results in lowest error or highest accuracy
+* Cross validate a grid search of multiple K values and choose K that results in lowest error or highest accuracy

 ## KNN for classification: